Greg Camarillo: Minnesota Vikings

 On August 25, 2010, the Miami Dolphins traded Camarillo to the Minnesota Vikings for cornerback Benny Sapp due to the Vikings' injury problems at wide receiver.
 He became a free agent after not being re-signed at the start of the 2012 offseason.

 New Orleans Saints

 The New Orleans Saints signed Camarillo on August 19, 2012.
-He was released as part of the final roster cuts before the start of the 2012 regular season.
-He was re-signed on September 11, 2012, following injuries to the saints receiving corps on the first game of the regular season.
-His contract with the New Orleans Saints was terminated on October 20, 2012, to make room for Linebacker Jonathan Vilma who was activated off of the PUP list.
+He was released as part of the final roster cuts before the start of the regular season.
+Camarillo was re-signed by the Saints on September 11, following injuries to the team's receiving corps during the first game of the regular season.
+His contract with the Saints was terminated on October 20, to make room for linebacker Jonathan Vilma who was activated off of the PUP list.